IMA BFA Undergraduate program

-NYU is launching an interdisciplinary undergraduate Bachelor of Fine Arts (BFA) degree in Interactive Media Arts (IMA).
-The IMA program starts from the proposition that computation -- the ability to code, learn new software, manipulate data, and create physical + digital interactions -- is an essential creative capability, and that students who master those capabilities will be well-placed to invent the future.
-We are now accepting applications for our inaugural class in the Fall of 2018.
+The IMA program, an interdisciplinary undergraduate Bachelor of Fine Arts (BFA) degree in Interactive Media Arts (IMA), starts from the proposition that computation -- the ability to code, learn new software, manipulate data, and create physical + digital interactions — is an essential creative capability, and that students who master those capabilities will be well-placed to invent the future.

 Located in the world-renowned Tisch School of the Arts at NYU’s new Brooklyn campus, the IMA program offers a rigorous and exploratory course of study that teaches students fluency in many forms of digital interactivity, alongside an education in both the arts and liberal arts.